alecthomas/gometalinter/README.md

       --cyclo-over=10       Report functions with cyclomatic complexity over N (using gocyclo).
       --line-length=80      Report lines longer than N (using lll).
-      --min-confidence=.80  Minimum confidence interval to pass to golint --dupl-threshold=50   Minimum token sequence as a clone for dupl.
+      --min-confidence=.80  Minimum confidence interval to pass to golint.
+      --min-occurrences=3   Minimum occurrences to pass to goconst.
+      --dupl-threshold=50   Minimum token sequence as a clone for dupl.
       --sort=none           Sort output by any of none, path, line, column, severity, message, linter.